chenh19/lab/README.md

 ## Project begins (after 3 months)
-The student should be proficient in at least one type of advanced experiments and able to conduct a small **downstream** project independently
+The student should be proficient in at least one set of the advanced experiments and able to conduct a small **downstream** project independently

 ## More advanced (after 1 year)